Rebecca Gayheart: Personal life

-On March 3, 2010, Gayheart gave birth to her first child with Dane, a daughter in Los Angeles.
-The following year, she gave birth to her second daughter with Dane on December 28, 2011.
+On March 3, 2010, Gayheart gave birth to her first daughter.
+On December 28, 2011, she gave birth to her second daughter.

 In February 2018, Gayheart filed for divorce from Dane after 14 years of marriage, citing "irreconcilable differences".
-On March 7, 2025, Gayheart filed to withdraw her divorce petition.
-In November 2025, Gayheart spoke publicly about how she and their daughters were supporting Dane amid his amyotrophic lateral sclerosis (ALS) diagnosis, noting that although she and Dane have been separated for years, she remains engaged in their family's life.
+On March 7, 2025, she filed to withdraw her divorce petition.
+In November 2025, Gayheart spoke publicly about how she and their daughters were supporting Dane amid his amyotrophic lateral sclerosis (ALS) diagnosis, noting that although she and Dane had been separated for years, she remained engaged in their family's life.
+Dane died in February 2026.

 Legal issues

-On June 13, 2001, while driving a vehicle owned by Italian actor Marco Leonardi (her From Dusk Till Dawn 3 co-star), Gayheart struck nine-year-old Jorge Cruz Jr. as he walked across a street in Los Angeles.
-Cruz died the following day from his injuries.
-Gayheart paid the family for Cruz's funeral expenses.
-On August 7, 2001, Gayheart made her only public statement on the incident, in which she said: "The pain of this tragedy will live with me forever.
+On June 13, 2001, while driving a vehicle owned by Australian actor Marco Leonardi, Gayheart struck nine-year-old Jorge Cruz Jr. as he walked across a Los Angeles street.
+Cruz died of his injuries the next day.
+Gayheart paid the family $10,000 for funeral expenses.
+On August 7, 2001, she made her only public statement on the incident: "The pain of this tragedy will live with me forever.
 Despite the allegations in the lawsuit, the facts will establish that this was a most unfortunate accident."

 On November 27, 2001, Gayheart pleaded no contest to vehicular manslaughter.
 She was sentenced to three years of probation, a one-year suspension of her license, a $2,800 fine, and 750 hours of community service.
-The parents of the boy filed a wrongful death lawsuit, which was eventually settled out of court.
+Cruz's parents filed a wrongful death lawsuit that was settled out of court.